ceddy4395/seminar-presentation/PITCHME.md

 ---

-### Conclusion
+### General Conclusion

 @ul
-  - Limited amount of research done on demographic bia compared to diversity
+- Limited amount of research done on demographic bias compared to diversity
 - Most papers do not explicitly consider producers
 - There is a lack of research into music potentially due to a lack of available databases.
 @ulend

 ---